CyranoB/readability-python/memory-bank/progress.md

 ## Next Steps

+1. **Project Reorganization**: We've reorganized the project structure to improve maintainability:
+   - Moved test documentation to `tests/docs/`
+   - Moved test scripts to `tests/scripts/`
+   - Moved test fixtures to `tests/fixtures/`
+   - Updated paths in scripts to reflect the new directory structure

-1. **Create new test cases**: Create new test cases to fill identified gaps in test coverage.
+2. **Create new test cases**: Create new test cases to fill identified gaps in test coverage.
-2. **Package for distribution**: Package the library for distribution on PyPI.
+3. **Package for distribution**: Package the library for distribution on PyPI.